$0 0

 Spicy Seafood Cioppino

-PHOTOS BY Brian Grobleski & Dawn Huemann
+Photography By - Brian Grobleski and Dawn Huemann

 Experience the ocean’s freshest delicacies with our mom’s favorite fish stew.
 Originating in San Francisco, this Italian American dish was traditionally made from the cold and salty Pacific Ocean’s catch of the day stewed with juicy fresh tomatoes in a wine sauce.
 Our mom’s recipe pulls in Alaska’s seasonal shellfish, halibut, crab, and shrimp.
 The beau- tiful thing about it is seafood can be substituted according to seasonal availability.
 This dish calls for store-bought arrabbiata pasta sauce as the base, which is typically made with tomatoes, garlic, and spicy red peppers cooked in olive oil.
 Serve the stew with crusty, buttery, toasted sourdough bread for dipping and prolonging the rich flavors of the sea.